-The chairmanchairperson of the general meeting shall be present at, and the meeting shall be deemed to take place at, the principal place.
+The ehairmanchairperson of the general meeting shall be present at, and the meeting shall be deemed to take place at, the principal place.

-- 18.10 Without prejudice to Article 18.9, the Board may resolve to enable persons entitled to attend a general meeting hosted on an electronic platform (such meeting being an "electronic general meeting") to do so by simultaneous attendance by electronic means with no member necessarily in physical attendance at the electronic general meeting.
-The members or their proxies present shall be counted in the quorum for, and entitled to vote at, the general meeting in question, and that meeting shall be duly constituted and its proceedings valid if the heteronic general meeting in question, and that adequate facilities are available throughout the electronic general meeting to ensure that members attending the electronic general meeting who are not present together at the same place may, by electronic means, attend and speak and vote at it.
+18.10 Without prejudice to Article 18.9, the Board may resolve to enable persons entitled to attend a general meeting hosted on an electronic platform (such meeting being an "electronic general meeting") to do so by simultaneous attendance by electronic means with no member necessarily in physical attendance at the electronic general meeting.
+The members or their proxies present shall be counted in the quorum for, and entitled to vote at, the general meeting in question, and that meeting shall be duly constituted and its proceedings valid if the ehairmanchairperson of the general meeting is satisfied that adequate facilities are available throughout the electronic general meeting to ensure that members attending the electronic general meeting who are not present together at the same place may, by electronic means, attend and speak and vote at it.